how-to-become-a-data-scientist-from-scratch

 ❓ Frequently Asked Questions

-Quick answers to the most searched queries about becoming a Data Scientist in 2025.
+Quick, clear answers to the most searched questions about how to become a Data Scientist in 2025.

 How to become a data scientist step by step?

-Learn Python & SQL β†’ Stats/Math β†’ EDA & Visualization β†’ ML (regression, classification, clustering) β†’ 3 portfolio projects β†’ GitHub/Blog β†’ interview prep.
+Learn Python & SQL β†’ Statistics & Math β†’ EDA & Visualization β†’ Machine Learning (regression, classification, clustering) β†’ Build 3 portfolio projects β†’ Publish on GitHub/Blog β†’ Prepare for interviews.

 How can I become a data scientist from scratch?